caseyszilagyi/Cellular-Automata/doc/DESIGN.md

    - Encode the desired Cell-types as subclasses of `Cell`.
 The `getNeighbors` method is responsible for determining consideration of neighbors.  `performPrimaryAction` is intended to encapsulate all behaviors during the single pass update loop, producing the `Cell`'s next state.
 - **More sophisticated update rules:** `Cell` behavior is very localized.
 Changes to `Cell` behavior are almost always handled within the `performPrimaryAction` of the cell.
 Here, the update rules can be directly changed.
 Because all `Cell`s contain knowledge of their location on the grid, even more sophisticated rules can be introduced quickly, such as rules that focus on the relative positioning of `Cell`s.
 - **Cell shape and neighbor definitions:** `CellStructure` global treatment of cell Moore neighbors with different shapes and considerations for adjacent neighbors can be introduced fairly quickly.
 Support for square, triangular, and hexagonal already exists.
 The introduction of a new shape is through a `CellStructure` and corresponding `Direction` enum, defined as an abstract class and interface, respectively.
 Within the `Direction` enum, definitions of adjacent neighbors can be quickly updated.
+- **Simulation Cell Colors:** each simulation has a property file associated with it that dictates the colors for each cell type.
+The colors for the cells in each simulation can be easily changed by modifying these values.

 ## High-level Design
 - We tried to keep the details of how cells behave as deep in the project